BEST Shrimp Scampi Pasta Recipe

 More Pasta Recipes You’ll Love!

-BEST Shrimp Scampi Pasta
+BEST Shrimp Scampi Pasta Recipe

-An Italian-American staple, shrimp scampi pasta is classically made with a lemon, butter, garlic and white wine sauce that’s bright and zesty with a touch of richness from the butter.
+An Italian-American staple, shrimp scampi pasta is made with a lemon, butter, garlic and white wine sauce that’s bright and zesty with a touch of richness from the butter.
 It’s a great weeknight dinner that tastes like a fine dining meal!

 Servings: 4 servings